free things to do in New York City

 Dance Performance | Dance Works-in-Progress: Double-Edge Dance / Sydney Schiff / Jeramy Zimmerman

-A program of non-curated shared showings of experimentation and work-in-progress, for artists at all stages of their development.
-The events are centered around an audience discussion moderated by an Artist-in-Residence or an occasional guest, where we will experiment with different feedback methods to support and inform the artists’ process.
+A program of non-curated shared showings of experimentation and work-in-progress, for artists at all more stages of their development.
+The events are centered around an audience discussion moderated by an Artist-in-Residence or an occasional guest, where we will experiment with different feedback methods to support and inform the artists’ process. less

 New York City, NY; NYC